iQua/days/README.md

 #### ui_interval

-**Day** provides a user interface, which for now includes a progress bar to visualize the progression of a simulation session.
+**Daytone** provides a user interface, which for now includes a progress bar to visualize the progression of a simulation session.
 This `ui_interval` element specifies the time interval to advance the position of the progress bar.

 - **Valid value**: Floating point number
 - **Required**: No